IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

 dataset_volser
-  The volume serial to identify the volume to be searched for an uncataloged data set or member.
+  The volume serial to identify the volume to be searched for an uncataloged target data set or member.

   The length of the volume serial cannot exceed six characters.
 Wildcard characters are not supported.
 Indirect volume serials are not supported.

-  If this parameter is provided and *dataset_dest* is a nonexistent data set, *dataset_volser* must point to a volume on a 3390 device.
+  If this variable is provided and *dataset_dest* is a nonexistent data set, *dataset_volser* must point to a volume on a 3390 device.

   | **required**: False